by Bill McBride on 1/06/2015 01:47:00 PM

-Earlier this morning I noted that Reis reported the office vacancy rate declined slightly to 17.1% in Q4 from 17.2% in Q3.
+Yesterday I noted that Reis reported the office vacancy rate declined to 16.7% in Q4 from 16.8% in Q3.

-A key question is when will new office investment increase.
-The answer depends on how quickly the vacancy rate falls.
+A key question is when will new office investment increase significantly.
+Investment has been increasing - and adding to GDP - but investment is still very low.
 The following graph shows the office vacancy rate and office investment as a percent of GDP.
-Note: Office investment also includes improvements - and as Reis Senior Economist Ryan Severino noted this morning, there is very little new construction.
+Note: Office investment also includes improvements.

 This graph shows the office vacancy rate starting in 1980 (prior to 1999 the data is annual).
 Back in the early '80s, there was overbuilding in the office sector even as the vacancy rate was rising.
 This was due to the very loose lending that led to the S&L crisis.